The classic car market & the law - Q&A

 Businesses should be aware of statutes and legislation which affect them, such as the Distance Selling Regulations (whereby purchasers have a seven day cooling-off period when purchasing goods or services through digital TV, or by mail order, by phone or text message).
 Legal advisors will be in a position to keep you updated on this constantly-changing landscape and your responsibilities associated with it.

-If you would like legal advice on classic car disputes, please contact litigation executive Michelle Vandekleut on 01242 514000 or email email@example.com.
+If you would like legal advice on classic car disputes, please contact litigation partner Paul Gordon on 01242 514000 or email firstname.lastname@example.org in the first instance.

-Michelle Vandekleut works in Willans’ Legal 500-rated litigation & dispute resolution team.
-Working with both commercial clients and individuals on a wide range of issues, she has specialist experience in classic car claims, having previously worked on cases such as a well-publicised £40m + claim against an established car dealer and advising on a successful Court of Appeal case involving a pre-War classic car claim, resulting in a landmark ruling.We're here to help
+Paul Gordon heads Willans’ Legal 500-rated litigation & dispute resolution team.
+Working with both commercial clients and individuals on a wide range of issues, his team has specialist experience in classic car claims.We're here to help